 LUKÁŠ POHŮNEK – CONDUCTING (Miniprofile)

-by Lýdia Dohnalová
+An interview by Lýdia Dohnalová

 Your career has clearly been influenced by the fact that you come from a musical family.
 Have you ever doubted that you made the right choice?